The Return of the Black Death: Overview

 Musically, The Return of the Black Death represents the style the band dubbed "sorrow metal" that combines elements of black metal, viking metal, Norwegian folk, and doom metal, leaving out the previous death metal elements.
 Vemod's guitar playing is based on the mesmerizing black metal tremolo riffing, the sound production is somewhat thin and raw, and Martyr's vocals are high-pitched shrieking.
 The album's output is mostly down tempo and is characterized by dark, oppressive, and moody keyboards that give the album an epic Viking feel.
 The album focuses more on the haunting, cold and hypnotic atmosphere rather than technical playing.
 Songs such as "Sorg" (Norwegian for "sorrow") include several minutes of folky keyboard ambience that specifically focus on creating atmosphere.
 "Ancient Prophecy" is an over 8 minute slow, black/doom hybrid song.
 The album begins with the intro "Vinterferden" that consists of breezing breath of cold winter wind, followed by a folky Viking melody and deep, harsh and oppressive speaking vocals saying something in Norwegian.

-Out of all the 11 songs, only 4 are sung in English, and the rest in Norwegian language.
+Out of all the 11 songs, four are sung in English; the rest are sung in the Norwegian language.
 The album ends with an outro that contains samples of wind whistling with ominous noises and a man talking very softly in a low Norwegian voice.
 The lyrics deal with the second outbreak of the Plague epidemic in medieval Norway and the country's subsequent Christianization.
 Other themes include personal darkness, struggle against the evil within, sorrow, longing for salvation, Vikings, the wrath of God, and death.
 An example of the lyrics from the song "A Sovereign Fortress" that deals with personal relationship to God: